isomerpages/moe-sst/pages/Sch Rules & Regulation.md

 * Respect and adhere to the rules and regulations of SST.
 * Practice situational awareness and conduct themselves appropriately out of consideration for others.
 * Treat all with courtesy and use appropriate language to communicate on all platforms.
 * Respect and care for the environment by keeping it clean and conducive for learning.

+**Responsibility:** SST Students will be responsible for their own actions.

+SST students will:

+*   Take responsibility for their own learning.
+*   Put in their best effort to contribute positively to their classroom, school and the environment.
+*   Be responsible for their own conduct in and out of school.

+**Relationships:** SST Students will be active builders of positive relationships.

+SST students will:

+*   Interact with others in a manner that builds and maintains positive relationships.
+*   Manage themselves and be sensitive to others’ mental and social- emotional well-being in their interactions.

+**Reflection:** SST Students will be reflective learners.

+SST students will:

+*   Think before they act.
+*   Be mindful of their actions and behaviour and the impact on themselves,others and the community.
+*   Strengthen their performance and moral character by reflecting on their decisions and actions.

+_(Content updated as of 20 January 2022)_